arkenfox/TZP/README.md

 A fingerprint is just a snapshot of data at any given time, and collected metrics can change for a number or reasons: such as zooming, resizing windows, moving windows, per site settings, etc. Snapshots of fingerprints can still be linked after the fact.
 Unless you know what is being collected and it's stability, then don't make assumptions.
 Always treat fingerprints as loose/fuzzy.

-TZP aims to make sure Tor Browser and RFP are protecting metrics where known, and to dig into more areas of interest to determine equivalency or ppossible entropy.
+TZP aims to make sure Tor Browser and RFP are protecting metrics where known, and to dig into more areas of interest to determine equivalency or possible entropy.
 Non-stable metrics are collected to provide as much information as possible for analysis.

 #### 🟪 What we do care about:
 - Gecko